Fundamental fields in the deformed $W$-algebras: Introduction

 However, the intricated structure of the double deformed Heisenberg algebra implies that unlike the set of $q$-characters, the deformed $W$-algebra is not a ring, and we cannot give a complete characterization of the fields in a fixed $\sld_2$-direction.
 Thus, our algorithm differs from the Frenkel-Mukhin algorithm.
 The first difference is the fact that at each step and for each monomial, we have to isolate each \textit{admissible} variable $Y_i(za)$, multiply the monomial by $A_i(zaq^{-r_i}t)^{-1}$, and then define a coefficient for the new monomial.

+The second and main difference is the fact that the coefficients are not defined as maxima as in \cite{FM1}, but they are defined as residues of rational functions in $q^{\pm1},t^{\pm1}$.

+The difference between our algorithm and the one defined by Feigin-Jimbo-Mukhin algorithm (see Section 2.3 and Theorem 6.1 in \cite{fjm1}) or the one defined by Kimura in Section 2.4 of \cite{kimurahiggsing} is that we treat the spectral parameters differently (see Section \ref{sect5} for more details).

-The second and main difference is the fact that the coefficients are not defined as maxima as in \cite{FM1}, but they are defined as residues of rational functions in $q^{\pm1},t^{\pm1}$.\\ We prove the following theorem which makes this algorithm a key tool to compute elements in $\WWqt$ : \begin{thmintro}[\ref{theoremalgowork}] The algorithm is well-defined.
-Moreover, if it does not \textit{fail} and ends in finitely many steps, then it gives a field $T(z)\in\WWqt$. \end{thmintro} 3 pt As an application, we prove Conjecture \ref{conj1} in new cases: 3 pt \begin{thmintro}[\ref{theoremefinal}] Conjecture \ref{conj1} holds in types $A_\ell$ ( for all $i\in I$), $B_\ell$ ( for all $i\in I$), $C_\ell$ ( for all $i\in I$), $D_\ell$ ( for $i=1,\ell-1,\ell$), $E_6$ ( for $i=1,5$), $E_7$ ( for $i=6$), $F_4$ ( for $i=1,4$) and $G_2$ ( for $i=1,2$). \end{thmintro} 3 pt This algorithm provides a powerful tool to construct explicitly fields in $\WWqt$, however, in general, the explicit computation of the fields for $\mathfrak{g}$ of classical type presents additional difficulties.
-This will be studied in an upcoming paper.
+We prove the following theorem which makes this algorithm a key tool to compute elements in $\WWqt$: \begin{thmintro}[\ref{theoremalgowork}] The algorithm is well-defined.
+Moreover, if it does not \textit{fail} and ends in finitely many steps, then it gives a field $T(z)\in\WWqt$. \end{thmintro} 3 pt As an application, we prove Conjecture \ref{conj1} in new cases: 3 pt \begin{thmintro}[\ref{theoremefinal}] Conjecture \ref{conj1} holds in types $A_\ell$ (for all $i\in I$), $B_\ell$ ( for all $i\in I$), $C_\ell$ ( for all $i\in I$), $D_\ell$ ( for $i=1,\ell-1,\ell$), $E_6$ ( for $i=1,5$), $E_7$ ( for $i=6$), $F_4$ ( for $i=1,4$) and $G_2$ ( for $i=1,2$). \end{thmintro} 3 pt Thus, this algorithm provides a powerful tool to construct explicitly fields in $\WWqt$.

-Finally, we conjecture that for any dominant monomial $m$, our algorithm terminates in finitely many steps without failing if and only if there exists a generic field in $\WWqt$ having $m$ as its unique dominant monomial.
-Furthermore, the following conjecture highlights a potential connection between the fields generated by this algorithm and the thinness of the corresponding representations of the quantum affine algebra $U_q(\widehat{\g})$.
-3 pt \begin{conjintro}[\ref{conjjjjj}] Our algorithm generates precisely those fields of $\WWqt$ whose unique dominant monomial, when specialized to $t=1$, coincides with the dominant monomial of a $q$-character of a special thin representation of $U_q(\widehat{\g})$.
-Here, a special thin representation is defined as one whose $q$-character possesses a single dominant monomial and has all its coefficients equal to $1$. \end{conjintro} 3 pt Theorem \ref{theoremefinal} proves this for fundamental fields.
+Finally, we conjecture that for any dominant monomial $m$, our algorithm terminates in finitely many steps without failing if and only if there exists a generic field in $\WWqt$, without derivatives, and having $m$ as its unique dominant monomial.
+Furthermore, the following conjecture highlights a potential sufficient condition for our algorithm to work (that is, does not fail and ends in finitely many steps) based on the thinness of representations of the quantum affine algebra $U_q(\widehat{\g})$.
+3 pt \begin{conjintro}[\ref{conjjjjj}] Let $m$ be a dominant monomial whose $t=1$ specialization is the unique dominant monomial of a special thin representation of $U_q(\widehat{\g})$, that is, a representation whose $q$-character has a single dominant monomial and all coefficients equal to 1.
+Then, the algorithm successfully generates an element of $\WWqt$ from $m$. \end{conjintro} 3 pt Theorem \ref{theoremefinal} proves this for fundamental fields.